ambuj9905/coffee-sales-dashboard/README.md

-# coffee-sales-dashboard
-An interactive Excel-based Coffee Sales Dashboard delivering insights on product performance, sales trends, and store-wise analysis using dynamic visualizations.
+# ☕ Coffee Sales Analysis (Interactive Dashboard using MS Excel)

+## 📌 Project Objective

+The Coffee Shop aims to analyze its sales performance using an interactive dashboard.
+This project helps the owner understand customer purchasing behavior, identify top-performing products, analyze sales trends across different time periods, and compare store performance to make better business decisions and improve overall sales.